Trademarks are a great way to boost your business!

 There is no set deadline for when a trademark must be registered.

-When you first start a business, you're busy and you need money, so you might be tempted to think, "I can register a trademark once my business is on track."
-However, the best time to register a trademark is actually before or immediately after you start your business.
+When you first start a business, you are busy and need money, so you might think, "I can register a trademark once my business is on track."In fact, the best time to register a trademark is before or immediately after starting your business.

 This is because there is a possibility that someone else may register your trademark first.